ortelius/emporous-go/docs/design/events.md

 An Event is the entire interaction of the UOR Client with a referenced Collection.
 Since a Collection can have many nested Collections, a single event is the complete interaction with all Collections referenced by the UOR Client.

 Collections have embedded Event Engines.
-An Event Engine is the application logic of a Collection.
+An Event Engine contains the application logic of a Collection.

 ## Event Engine Lookup